mskuta/x/README.md

   Dump values from an XML document by using an XPath expression.

+* `git-apply-debian-patch.gawk`

+  Apply a Debian patch to a Git repository and commit it with proper metadata.

 * `purge-maven-repo.py`

   Delete the oldest releases from a Maven "groupId/artifactId" directory.